 Lewis University

-Lewis University is a comprehensive, Catholic institution that was founded in 1932.
-Lewis provides small classes, experienced faculty, research-based curriculum.
+Lewis University is a comprehensive, Catholic institution providing small classes and a research-based curriculum.
 Among its 80+ undergraduate programs is an ABA-approved paralegal bachelor’s degree that will help you reach your goals in becoming a professional paralegal.

 Lewis University’s Bachelor of Arts in paralegal studies entails 128 credit hours that can be completed in a traditional or accelerated format.
 While the core courses are similar to other paralegal programs’ core courses, you will get to choose from electives such as: